Sivome/Sivome.github.io/_posts/2020-05-11-Infectious-Disease-Related-Drugs-Exploratory-Analyses.md

 ## 5 A2AJN7  Slc4a11
 ## 6 A2AJQ3  Dpy19l4
 ```
-Out of 1247 cell surface receptors, 20 recetpors were classified as the drug targets for the infectious disease.
+Out of 1247 cell surface receptors, 20 receptors were classified as the drug targets for the infectious disease.

 ```r
 inf_dis_csrs <- unique_genes_inf_dis[unique_genes_inf_dis %in% csr_genenames]